Skip to main content

 Radicalisation

 It is important to be aware of radicalisation.
 This is the process of a person adopting extreme views (e.g. religious, political or social) which can result in them carrying out acts of terrorism.
 A person may be targeted by extremist groups, and groomed and recruited over a period of time.
 The government has released guidance (‘Prevent Duty’) for authorities in England, Wales and Scotland on preventing radicalisation and countering terrorism.
+You can take free online training in Prevent here.
 There is no equivalent guidance in Northern Ireland.

 What should I do if I think my disabled brother or sister is being abused?